core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Basic schema nodes such as leaf, leaf-list, list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
 Identification of this value needs to be provided by some external means when required.

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
 This specification supports two type of CBOR keys; YANG Schema Item iDentifier (SID) as defined in {{sid}} and member names as defined in {{RFC7951}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
-The end user of this mapping specification (e.g. RESTCONF {{RFC8040}}, CoMI {{-comi}}) can mandate the use of a specific key type.
+Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond those natively supported by CBOR.
-For instance, CBOR tags are used solely in the case of anyxml data nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.
+For instance, CBOR tags are used solely in the case of anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

-# Encoding of YANG Data Node Instances   {#instance-encoding}
+# Encoding of YANG Schema Node Instances   {#instance-encoding}

 Schema node instances defined using the YANG modeling language are encoded using CBOR {{RFC7049}} based on the rules defined in this section.
 We assume that the reader is already familiar with both YANG {{RFC7950}} and CBOR {{RFC7049}}.

-## The 'leaf' Data Node
+## The 'leaf'

-Leafs MUST be encoded based on the encoding rules specified in {{data-types-mapping}}.
+A 'leaf' MUST be encoded accordingly to its datatype using one of the encoding rules specified in {{data-types-mapping}}.

-## The 'container' Data Node {#container}
+## The 'container' and other collections {#container}

-Collections such as containers, list instances, notifications, RPC inputs, RPC outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
+Collections such as containers, list instances, notification contents, rpc inputs, rpc outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
-Each key within the CBOR map is set to a data node identifier, each value is set to the value of this data node instance according to the instance datatype.
+Each key within the CBOR map is set to a schema node identifier, each value is set to the value of this schema node instance according to the instance datatype.

-This specification supports two type of CBOR keys; SID as defined in {{sid}} encoded as deltas and member names as defined in {{RFC7951}} encoded using CBOR text strings.
-The use of CBOR byte strings for keys is reserved for future extensions.
+This specification supports two type of CBOR keys; SID as defined in {{sid}} and member names as defined in {{RFC7951}}.

 ### SIDs as keys {#container-with-sid}

-Keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual value.
-Keys are represented as the delta of the associated SID, delta values are computed as follows:
+CBOR map keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
+Deltas value are computed as follow:

-* The delta value is equal to the SID of the current schema node minus the SID of the parent schema node.
-When no parent exists in the context of use of this container, the delta is set to the SID of the current schema node (i.e., a parent with SID equal to zero is assumed).
+* In the case of a 'container', deltas are equal to the SID of the current schema node minus the SID of the parent 'container'.

-* Delta values may result in a negative number, clients and servers MUST support both unsigned and negative deltas.
+* In the case of a rpc 'input' or rcp 'output', deltas are equal to the SID of the current schema node minus the SID of the rpc.

+* In the case of a rpc 'input' or rpc 'output', deltas are equal to the SID of the current schema node minus the SID of the action.

+Application payloads carrying a collection (e.g. CoAP Content-Format) SHOULD include the reference SID to allow stateless conversion of delta values to SIDs.
+The format of this application payload is not defined by the current specification and is not shown in the examples.

-The following example shows the encoding of a 'system-state' container instance with a single child, a clock container.
-The clock container container has two children, a 'current-datetime' leaf and a 'boot-datetime' leaf.
+The following example shows the encoding of a 'system-state' container instance with a single child, a 'clock' container.
+The 'clock' container has two children, a 'current-datetime' leaf and a 'boot-datetime' leaf.

 Definition example from {{RFC7317}}: